RonasIT/nx-generators/plugin/README.md

 At the moment this library contains the following generators:

 1. `repo-config` - setups the monorepo structure for React Native development.
-2. `code-checks` - configures code checks and formatting with pre-commit hook.
+1. `code-checks` - configures code checks and formatting with pre-commit hook.
-3. `expo-app` - generates and configures Expo React Native app.
+1. `expo-app` - generates and configures Expo React Native app.
+1. `react-lib` - generates a library according to [NX notation](https://nx.dev/concepts/more-concepts/applications-and-libraries).
+1. `react-component` - creates a React component in particular library.

 ## Usage